Frequently Asked Questions (FAQ)

 GPA of 3.0 as stated in the Graduate School Bulletin.
 For further information on the application process, please click here.

-The GRE score is not required for admission.
+The GRE is not required for admission.
 You may optionally submit your GRE score, but not all programs will consider this information.
 In some of our programs, individual faculty members may consider available GRE scores as part of a holistic evaluation of the candidates.
 To submit an official score report, please use institution code 7690 (there is no department code).

 • Who has to take the TOEFL exam?